GovindBhala/DS5500-Movie-Recommendation-System/README.md

 | Tags Relevant + Baseline | 0.99 | 0.045 | 0.02 | 0.64 | 116 | 3.4
 | Text TFIDF | 0.96 | 0.085 | 0.02 | 0.32 | 647 | 3.8

-- Out of the non-text/TFIDF related models, the baseline performs the best.
+- Out of the non-text/TFIDF related models, the baseline performs the best across almost all metrics (except global diversity, but still very low number at 6.4).
 This implies that country, decade, and production company are not significantly important in forming an opinion about a movie as adding them worsened performance.
 The main benefit of adding actors and directors in addition to genres is that they provide differentiation to create more specific recommendations.
 In other words, if we form recommendations purely on genre, then all movies with the same genre list will have the same predicted similarity.
 - For the text based models, it is unclear which model performs the best, but it is clear both that global diversity suffers and that these models perform better in precision and recall than the non-text models.
      - We first considered the description field because every movie has a description, but those tokens perform poorly.
      - Using genome tags provides a performance boost, but causes severe degradation in global diversity.
 This is because ~75% of movies don't have tags and tagged movies are heavily biased towards "popular" movies with many ratings.